mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 You can use **lifecycle policies** to define actions you want Amazon S3 to take during an object's lifetime (for example, transition objects to another storage class, archive them, or delete them after a specified period of time).

+Lifecycle policies allow objects or versions to be transitioned between storage classes or expired when no longer required.

+**S3 and S3-IA has the same retrieval time**.
+The diff is that you are charged for retrieval.
+Availability is 99.99 vs 99.9

 ### Amazon S3 Encryption

 Data between a client and S3 is encrypted **in transit**.
 Encryption at rest can be configured on a per-object basis.